Siegfried Freytag: French Foreign Legion and death

 Following World War 2, Freytag was without a job and without a family.
 One of his brothers was killed in 1944 on the Eastern Front, his sister and the rest of his family disappeared in the sinking of the MV Wilhelm Gustloff.
 The family assets having been confiscated by the post-war territorial divisions, he then worked as a miner and then as a technician.

 In 1952, Freytag, volunteered in the Legion thinking that the Legion would recruit pilots; at least, that was the official version of a wrong assumption.
 Assigned to the 5th Foreign Infantry Regiment after his basic training at Sidi Bel Abbès, Legionnaire Siegfried served and fought with distinction for 18 years with the 13th Demi-Brigade of the Foreign Legion; the former Free French Demi-Brigade, in the Indochina War, the Algerian War and Djibouti.
 Promoted to Sergent in 1962, he asked to be demoted to the rank of Caporal Chef and served in the 1st Foreign Regiment from 1965 to 1970, the year in which he retired from active duty.
 Freytag died on 2 June 2003 in Marseille.
 He was interred in the Carré militaire of the Institution des invalides de la Légion étrangère in Puyloubier.

 Summary of career

 Aerial victory claims

 According to US historian David T. Zabecki, Freytag was credited with 102 aerial victories.
-Spick lists Freytag with 102 aerial victories as well, of which approximately 70 were claimed over the Eastern Front and further 32 over the Western Front, North Africa and Meditarraenan theater, claimed in an unknown number of combat missions.
-Obermaier also lists him 102 aerial victories of which 49 were claimed over the Eastern Front.
+Spick lists Freytag with 102 aerial victories as well, of which approximately 70 were claimed over the Eastern Front and further 32 over the Western Front, North Africa and Mediterranean theater, claimed in an unknown number of combat missions.
+Obermaier also lists him with 102 aerial victories, of which 49 were claimed over the Eastern Front.
 Mathews and Foreman, authors of Luftwaffe Aces — Biographies and Victory Claims, researched the German Federal Archives and state that Freytag was credited with 89 aerial victories, 44 on the Eastern Front and 45 on the Western Front, including three heavy bombers.
 In addition to these claims, according to Prien, Stemmer, Rodeike and Bock, Freytag further claimed eleven, potentially twelve, undocumented aerial victories.